settings icon

 Ephesus was known for its amphitheater, the largest in the world, designed to hold up to 50,000 spectators.
 Ephesus was also the location of the great temple of Artemis, or Diana, built in 550 BC.
 This temple, one of the Seven Wonders of the Ancient World, was “425 ft. long and 220 ft. wide; each of its 127 pillars which supported the roof of its colonnade was 60 ft. high” (International Standard Bible Encyclopedia).
 Much Ephesian industry was related to this temple.
 Craftsmen sold shrines and household images of the goddess that worshipers could take with them on long journeys.
 The Ephesians were proud of their religious heritage and its accompanying legends (Acts 19:35).

 Ephesus is mentioned often in Scripture.
-Paul journeyed to Ephesus during his third missionary trip and stayed there for two years so that “all the Jews and Greeks who lived in the province of Asia heard the word of the Lord” (Acts 19:10).
+Paul journeyed to Ephesus during his third missionary trip and stayed there for more than two years so that “all the Jews and Greeks who lived in the province of Asia heard the word of the Lord” (Acts 19:10).
 Ephesus was a prime site for evangelizing the whole province, due to the city’s accessibility and prominence in the region.
-It was in Ephesus that Paul and his companions were taken into the massive amphitheater where for two hours the mob shouted, “Great is Artemis of the Ephesians” (Acts 19:23–41).
+It was in Ephesus that Paul’s companions were taken into the massive amphitheater where for two hours the mob shouted, “Great is Artemis of the Ephesians” (Acts 19:23–41).
 Despite the strong objections to the gospel, many Ephesians came to faith in Christ through the faithful ministry of Paul and his companions.
 A church began there, and a few years later, Paul wrote to them a letter that we now call the book of Ephesians.
 Four hundred years later, Ephesus was the site of a major church meeting known as the Council of Ephesus.

 Ephesus was the setting for many New Testament events: